Police investigate road rage incident involving pellet gun in Wiscasset

 “I think he’s coming back a third time,” Vitti said.
 “And I said this time he’s going to put one in me.
 I said I have nowhere to go.
 He’s out of his mind.”

-Vitti said he’s is also upset that he’s only now finding out about the charges a month later.
+Vitti said he is also upset that he’s only now finding out about the charges a month later.

 The sergeant said one reason for that is he’s is currently the only officer in town.